yiliren/yiliren.github.io/_pages/about.md

 04/2025 I served as a panelist for NSF.

-03/2025 I served as TPC member for IEEE WF-IoT 2025.
+03/2025 I served as a TPC member for IEEE WF-IoT 2025.

 02/2025 Our work "[Wi-Chat: Large Language Model Powered Wi-Fi Sensing](https://arxiv.org/abs/2502.12421)" is now available on arXiv.

-01/2025 I served as TPC member for INFOCOM DeepWireless 2025.
+01/2025 I served as a TPC member for INFOCOM DeepWireless 2025.

-12/2024 I served as TPC member for IEEE INFOCOM 2025 Poster.
+12/2024 I served as a TPC member for the IEEE INFOCOM 2025 Poster.

-11/2024 I served as TPC member for ICNC 2025 AMCN.
+11/2024 I served as a TPC member for ICNC 2025 AMCN.

 07/2024 Our work on "WiFi-based Vital Signs Monitoring" has been accepted by IMWUT/UbiComp.